 For the most part, the strategy that I work to impart most to students is a strategic, macro oriented style to approach the game.
 Usually I emphasize aspects of the game like rotations, wave control, reset timings, itemization, efficiency, drafting selection, team-fighting, game planning, and the mental side of the game.
 I don't tend to focus on mechanical or micro-oriented part of the game, such as trading, combo's, or team-fighting.

+By observing.
 Different players has different ways of learning, just like studying in school.
 My strategies consist of trying to figure what training method suits my students the most through paying attention to what skills are they lacking ,directly asking them and a little bit of trial and error.

 And I will swtich things up according to what suits my student the most.